RyanSyme/url-of-sandwich/README.md

 ---

 ![Url of Sandwich](static/readme-files/Multishottransparent.png)
-This webpage has been created to showcase the skills I have learned in the Datacentric Developement section of the Code Institute Full Stack Web Developer course; this is the third of four projects that I will be creating for the course.
+This webpage has been created to showcase the skills I have learned in the Datacentric Development  section of the Code Institute Full Stack Web Developer course; this is the third of four projects that I will be creating for the course.
 For this project I have chosen to create a sandwich recipe website using the MongoDB database, Python, Flask and Jinja.
-The reason for this selection is to create a website that users can interact with by joining the website, being able to view other people's creations and adding there own sandwiches to the database.
+The reason for this selection is to create a website that users can interact with by joining the website, being able to view other people's creations and adding their own sandwiches to the database.

 ---